Carry-Over Lottery Allocation: Practical Incentive-Compatible Drafts: Related Work

 \begin{enumerate} \item \textbf{Practicality}.
 Can the mechanism be implemented in the real world without creating political, fan-facing, or operational issues?
 Do its assumptions align with real-world conditions?
 Mechanisms that are too complex, radical, rely on unrealistic assumptions, or require precise knowledge of team preferences fail this criterion. \item \textbf{Anti-Tanking.} Deliberately losing games should not improve a team's expected utility under reasonable assumptions.
 Mechanisms may still be theoretically Anti-Tanking, but if the underlying assumptions fail in practice, the mechanism may become impractical. \item \textbf{Preferencing for Quality} (or simply \textbf{Preferencing} in this section).
 For the sake of competitive balance, the mechanism should favor the worst teams by increasing their chances of obtaining high draft picks relative to better teams. \end{enumerate}

 We now review several proposed mechanisms according to those criteria:

 \begin{itemize} \item \textbf{Munro and Banchio} \cite{munro_banchio} propose that the lottery be based on standings at a dynamically-determined point in the season.
-It meets the Preferencing and Anti-Tanking criteria under standard assumptions, but fails Practicality for two reasons.
+It meets the Preferencing and Anti-Tanking criteria under standard assumptions, but does not meet the Practicality criterion for two reasons.
 First, the calculation of the dynamically-determined date is opaque to a casual fan and requires knowledge of private team preferences.
 Choosing a predetermined early cutoff date may seem to approximate their approach, but if the date is announced and does not take into account teams' incentives, then it simply moves tanking to earlier in the year.
 Second, in most seasons there are teams that believe their likelihood of playoff success is so small that they have an incentive to tank as soon as the season starts, in which case there are no standings on which to base the lottery.

 \item \textbf{The WNBA} bases the lottery on the combined record of the two most recent seasons.
-This improves Preferencing for persistently weak teams but fails Anti-Tanking even more severely than the NBA's system.
+This improves Preferencing for persistently weak teams but it is not an Anti-Tanking mechanism.
 A loss in one season could affect the draft position for two seasons, giving even playoff teams incentives to underperform.

 \item \textbf{Gold Plan} \cite{goldplan2012} bases the draft on the number of wins that a team earns after playoff elimination.
 Under the assumption that every team puts forth maximum effort until they are mathematically eliminated, it satisfies Anti-Tanking.
 However, in practice it is common for teams to tank before they are eliminated.
 This mechanism can incentivize tanking earlier in the season so that they are eliminated as soon as possible.
-That way, the team has more time to rack up post-elimination wins.
-It also disadvantages truly bad teams that cannot win many games even if they are eliminated early.
-Thus, it fails both Practicality and Preferencing.
+That way, the team has more time to rack up post-elimination wins, so due to practical concerns The Gold Plan is not truly Anti-Tanking.
+In terms of Preferencing, some weaker teams are favored over some stronger teams, but the Gold Plan disadvantages truly bad teams that cannot win many games even if they are eliminated early.

 \item \textbf{Uniform randomization} gives every team an equal likelihood of every draft position. \textbf{The Wheel} \cite{lowe2013nba_wheel} is a proposal where there is a thirty-year rotation of teams taking turns in each draft position without regard for standings or playoff success.
 Both of these proposals give no advantage at all to any team, so they are clearly Anti-Tanking approaches, but they completely eschew Preferencing.